 Like most things, the more substantial your budget, the more options you will have.
 But even those with modest budgets can still find a way of exploring Zimbabwe – the key is to communicate openly with your consultant so that he or she can do their utmost to create the best possible trip for you.

-Zimbabwe is a dream destination but there are plenty of things to consider.
+Zimbabwe is a dream safari destination but there are a few things to consider:

 Is this your first trip to Africa?

-Most of our first-time visitors combine Victoria Falls with destinations like the Kruger National Park in South Africa, which has almost guaranteed Big 5 game viewing, and the wonderful city of Cape Town.
+Most of our first-time visitors combine Victoria Falls with destinations like the Kruger National Park – which has almost guaranteed Big 5 game viewing – and the wonderful city of Cape Town in South Africa.
 Other first-timers will link a safari in Hwange with time at the Falls.
 If this is a return trip, consider going off the beaten track to places like Matobo, Gonarezhou and Matusadona.

 A classic itinerary is two nights at Vic Falls, three or four nights in Hwange, and three to four nights in Mana Pools or Lake Kariba.